wdi-sg/gitbook-2019/02-js/js-callbacks-iterators/readme.md

 7. write code that console.logs something once a second 10 times.

-8. prompt the user to enter a number. console.log something every second the number of times the user entered
+8. Use the interactive template.
+The user will enter a number. console.log something every second the number of times the user entered

 9. if the user enters a number that's larger than 10, reduce the amount of time between console.logs

+10. the next time the user enters *anything*, stop the console.log

+11. change the console.log to change what's on the screen / output the number each time the interval runs

-10. Set a proportional interval so that no matter what, all of the console.logs happen within 30 seconds max.
+11. Set a proportional interval so that no matter what, all of the console.logs happen within 30 seconds max.